Liam O'Brien: Critical Role

 He is also a cast member of the popular web series Critical Role, in which he and other voice actors play Dungeons & Dragons.
 Critical Role was both the Webby Winner and the People's Voice Winner in the "Games (Video Series & Channels)" category at the 2019 Webby Awards; the show was also both a Finalist and the Audience Honor Winner at the 2019 Shorty Awards.
 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2019 and set up their own production company, Critical Role Productions.
 Soon after, they aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
-In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina, O'Brien reprised his role as Vax'ildan.
+In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina, and O'Brien reprised his role as Vax'ildan.
 In June 2021, O'Brien was added to the cast of Exandria Unlimited, a spinoff of Critical Role.
 O'Brien is also one of the narrators for the audiobook edition of the novel Critical Role: Vox Machina – Kith & Kin (2021).
 O'Brien was the author of Critical Role: Der Katzenprinz & Other Zemnian Tales, with illustration by Charlie Borovsky; the in-universe fairy-tale collection was released on April 8, 2025.